mlknz/Node-mithril-SPA/README.md

-# mithril three.js sandbox app
+# js/webgl sandbox app

-My three.js sandbox app based on [this](https://github.com/StephanHoyer/mithril-isomorphic-example) template.
+My sandbox app based on [this](https://github.com/StephanHoyer/mithril-isomorphic-example) template.

 To launch the project locally do the following: